mantellian/chargriller-980-controller/README.md

 # Char-Griller 980 DIY Controller

-**Status: Work in Progress** - This project is under active development.
-Things will change, break, and improve as I go.
+**🔨 Work in Progress** - Actively under development.
+Expect changes.

-The goal is to build a drop-in replacement controller for my Char-Griller Gravity Fed 980 using an ESP32.
-The original controller started randomly shutting off mid-cook—sometimes it's fine, other times it dies.
-That's unacceptable.

-So I'm building my own with better features and full control.
+## Why This Exists

+My Char-Griller Gravity Fed 980's original controller started randomly dying mid-cook.
+After some research, I discovered the OEM replacement controller has been discontinued, and the aftermarket options like Fireboard are $300+.

+For that price, I can build something better—with more features, better monitoring, and full control over the code.

+This project is my solution: an ESP32-based controller with PID control, web interface, Home Assistant integration, and none of the cloud dependencies of commercial units.

 ---